 Walking Routes From Folkestone

 Folkestone is situated on the South East coast overlooking the sea to France.
 Behind the town the hills rise to the North Downs, an area of outstanding natural beauty.
+This is part of the Kent Downs and Heritage Coast that the Lonely Planet Guide has voted one of the top 10 destinations in the world to visit.
+It’s the only UK destination to make the list.
 There are so many opportunities to enjoy walking around our town and countryside.
 We at Folkelife wanted to point you in various directions to explore and discover trails and routes of your own.

 england coastal path